 TOS: 0 Metric: 65

-But R4 ignores it due to the fact that it’s not received via Area 0!
+But R4 ignores it due to the fact that it's not received via Area 0!
 So how does OSPFv2 improve upon this described behavior?
-The fact is, it uses the inter-area routes received via the non-backbone area!
+It uses the inter-area routes received via the non-backbone area as a source of better information!

 How Does OSPFv2 Perform Transit Path Calculations

-So OSPFv2 has some improvements over the simple procedure of next-hop resolution over a virtual-link.
-Specifically, it relies on the fact that the inter-area routes flooded into the transit area are “congruent” to the virtual-link and thus may not result in a routing loop – they are advertised following the same basic “star” topology.
-Thus, if those prefixes provide a better cost than the virtual-link path cost (X+Y based on the previous description) they could be used in place of the same prefixes learned via the virtual-link!
-This is only valid for inter-area prefixes injected from non-backbone areas, and the intra-area routes found in Area 0 itself.
+OSPFv2 implements some improvements over the simple procedure of next-hop resolution for virtual-link connection.
+Specifically, it relies on the fact that the inter-area routes flooded into the transit area are “congruent” to the virtual-link and thus may not result in a routing loop - they are advertised following the loopless “tree” topology.
+Thus, if those inter-area prefixes provide a better cost than the virtual-link path (X+Y as in the previous description) they could be used in place of the same prefixes learned via the virtual-link!
+However, this is optimization hold true only for inter-area prefixes injected from non-backbone areas, and the intra-area routes found in Area 0 itself.
 We are going to review the case of the inter-area routes first.

-However, prior to that, we will describe how OSPFv2 detects if the area has the “Transit Capability”.
-This is done in a pretty obvious manner.
-If an ABR detects that it has a fully adjacent virtual link coming from Area A, it sends all of its router LSAs into this area with the special “V” bit set.
-All the routers in Area A will see that bit set, and learn that the area is effectively supporting the transit feature (”V” stands for virtual-link of course).
-Now for the inter-area routes and path optimization.
+Prior to that, we will quickly outline how OSPFv2 detects if an area has the “Transit Capability".
+This is done in a pretty straighforward manner.
+If an ABR detects that it has a fully adjacent virtual link coming from Area A, it floods all of its router LSAs into this area with the special “V” bit set.
+All routers in Area A will see that bit set, and learn that the area is effectively supporting the transit feature ("V" stands for virtual-link).

 OSPF Transit Capability for Inter-area Routes